UtahRETC/IntroProgrammingPythonPart1/units/04 - Lists and loops/Overview.md

 - While loop
 - For loop
-- Lists, append, pop, del, len
+- Lists, append, pop, len
 - For loop with lists
 - Continue / break